Foot Wart Removal in Singapore

 • Reduce Pain and Prevent Wart Spread: Targeted treatments alleviate discomfort and help contain the viral infection, preventing its spread to other areas or individuals.

-• Customised Approach: Podiatrists develop a care plan tailored to the wart’s size, location, and your individual health, optimising outcomes.
+• Customised Approach: Podiatrists develop a care plan tailored to the wart’s size, location, and your individual health, to support the most appropriate outcome for your condition.

 Foot Wart Removal Options at Dr Foot Podiatry

-At Dr Foot Podiatry, we offer various plantar wart removal methods, tailored to the specific nature of your condition.
+At Dr Foot Podiatry, we offer various methods for the removal of plantar warts on the foot, tailored to the specific nature of your condition.
 The approach chosen considers the wart’s size and its duration of presence.
 Our goal is to remove the wart while supporting your body’s healing process.

 Our clinic employs the following methods:

-• Silver Nitrate: Your podiatrist prepares the wart tissue to expose the underlying blood supply before applying silver nitrate to the affected area on your foot.
-This prompts a response to encourage healthy tissue development.
+Your podiatrist prepares the wart tissue to expose the underlying blood supply before applying silver nitrate to the affected area.
+The application prompts a tissue response to support healthy skin development.

-• Salicylic Acid: After careful preparation, this chemical is applied to help remove the plantar wart layer by layer.
-Similar to silver nitrate, this process aims to encourage the immune system to generate new, healthy skin cells.
+After careful preparation, this chemical is applied to help remove the plantar wart layer by layer.
+The treatment aims to encourage the immune system to generate new, healthy skin cells.

-• Verruca Needling: This approach involves using a needle to gently prick the wart.
-This action is intended to encourage the body’s immune system to respond to the infection.
+Verruca needling uses a fine needle to gently puncture the wart tissue, with the aim of prompting the body’s immune system to recognise and respond to the HPV infection.

 Book Your Foot Wart Removal Consultation Today